sinnlosername/react-api-client/README.md

 result = await client.post("/", {});
 ```

-Send a request from a component
+Send a request as a state
 ```tsx
 function MyComponent() {
   const [